hgeaydem/openshift-virt-labs/docs/workshop/content/console.md

 <img src="img/ui/ui-29.png"/>

 **The VM will start!**

+**Note>** It will take 6-7 minutes due to the environmental restrictions in RHPDS.
+The console will reflect this with the following message as Centos waiys for the NIC to timeout and be configured: `[**    ] A start job is running for LSB: Bri...n networking (1min 3s / 5min 5s)`

 You can watch this process from a number of areas, check the "Console" and "Events" tabs for a start.